School’s out for summer! ☀️

 View this post on Instagram

-When the sun’s out and blazing, what better way to spend your day relaxing in the sun.
+When the sun’s out, what better way to spend your day than relaxing under the leafy trees?
 Head on down to your local park or field, and bring along a picnic basket and blanket.
-Bring along your cocktail sausages, pork pies and crisps to have a munch and some fun with the family.
+Bring along your picnic ‘picky bits’ to have a munch and some fun with the family.

 Across the summer, there are plenty of festivals and events going on.
-But, there are also a lot of other fun and free events to attend in the capital cities that create a lot of fun for the little ones without breaking the bank!
+But, there are also a lot of other fun and free events to attend in the capital cities that will not break the bank!

-Lots of cities across the UK host spectacular street markets throughout the year, but they thrive particularly in the summertime.
-With stalls of fresh fruit, street food, vintage finds, ice cream and second-hand gems, there will be something to suit all of your little ones’ preferences.
-Why not try out The Harbourside Street Food Market in Bristol or Cardiff Market in the Welsh capital, both well known for their rich community stalls!
+Plenty of cities across the UK host spectacular street markets throughout the year, but they thrive particularly in the summer.
+With stalls of fresh fruit, street food, vintage finds, ice cream and second-hand and vintage gems, there will be something to suit all of your little ones’ preferences.
+Why not try out

 There are plenty of amazing sights to be seen across the UK, many of which are part of the UNESCO group.
-One particular attraction that you may recognise from many film shots is the
+One particular attraction that you may recognise is the

 Lots of different types of flowers bloom all year round, making for some spectacular and exclusive shows in the summer.
 Why not take the family to a gorgeous botanical garden, where all sorts of flowers, bushes and plants are on display for you to learn more about.